Author

 How Other Children Learn: What Five Traditional Societies Tell Us about Parenting and Children’s Learning (2023)

-Beginning in early 1990, Cornelius’s day job was as managing partner of GROVEWELL LLC, which delivered executive coaching and cross-cultural services for corporations worldwide.
+Beginning in January 1990, Cornelius’s day job was as managing partner of GROVEWELL LLC, which delivered executive coaching and cross-cultural services for corporations worldwide.
 After 31 years in business, GROVEWELL closed in December 2020.

 Other Publications